How much are your courses and where do you run them?

 There are a number of employers in Australia that prefer ASME courses over others such as API or AICIP.
 Overall there is no one rule that can be applied to ASME qualifications in Australia.
 It will depend on the industry, the individual’s experience and the purposes of achieving the qualification.

-ASME Plant Inspector qualifications are world renowned and extremely popular in the UK, Europe and North America.
+ASME Plant Inspector qualifications are world renowned and extremely popular in the UK, Europe, Asia and the Middle East.

 I live outside Australia, what is your advice for getting work as a Plant Inspector in Australia?